Learning Novel Objects Continually Through Curiosity: Experiments

 \section{Experiments}

-We evaluate our approach for curiosity driven online learning on the CORe-50 dataset \cite{lomonaco17}.
+We perform a preliminary experiment on the CORe-50 dataset \cite{lomonaco17} to evaluate our approach for continually learning novel objects through curiosity.
 First, we present the CORe-50 dataset and the implementation details and then compare our approach against random sampling and softmax based uncertainty sampling.